discord-net/Discord.Net/docs/_overwrites/Common/Discord.EmbedBuilder.Overwrites.md

 example: [*content]
 ---

-The example below builds an embed and sends it to the chat.
+The example below builds an embed and sends it to the chat using the command system.

 ```cs
 [Command("embed")]